1935 Grand Prix season: The Mid-Season

 A week later, Nuvolari dominated the Coppa Ciano leading home a 1-2-3-4 result for the Scuderia Ferrari.
 A week after that was the Coppa Acerbo.
 Only a dozen cars arrived this year: Mercedes did not enter, but Auto Union sent three cars.
 For a home race, Ferrari had six cars and the Scuderia Subalpina finally had the new Maserati V8 RI car for Étancelin.
 In an eventful practice, there were issues for Ferrari and Auto Union with tyres, affected by the high speed on the long straights and the high temperatures.
 Varzi was clocked at 295 km/h on a flying kilometre on the downhill straight.
-Stuck had sever engine problems which could not be repaired in time.
+Stuck had severe engine problems which could not be repaired in time.
 Although Varzi offered his car to his team-leader, Stuck declined instead chose to be the reserve driver.
 After a satisfactory initial practice, the supercharger of Étancelin's new Maserati wrecked itself and he too was a non-starter.

 In contrast, race-day was overcast and windy.
 Dick Seaman dominated the preliminary voiturette race in his privateer ERA.
 The great rivals, Nuvolari and Varzi, started beside each other on the front row of the grid.
 Varzi was the first back into the town, while third was Rosemeyer who had charged up from the back row of the grid.
 Varzi kept building his lead while Rosemeyer got past Nuvolari into second.
 Then on the third lap, Rosemeyer crept slowly into the pits.
-In the twisty hill section, he had spun at speed going backwards into a ditch before threading the needle between a power pole and a stone wall (subsequently measured as 6cm narrower than his car).
+In the twisty hill section, he had spun at speed going backwards into a ditch before threading the needle between a power pole and a stone wall (subsequently measured as 6 cm narrower than his car).
 Fitted with a new rear wheel, he took off again in sixth place.
 After the half-distance pitstops, Varzi had a 4-minute lead over Nuvolari who started pressing harder until his engine broke under him.
 Rosemeyer had also fought his way back through the field to second, but Varzi was untouchable finishing almost ten minutes ahead of the four Ferrari Alfas who were the only other finishers.